 A second complication is, that as from World War II nuclear detonations have generated large amounts of 14C in the atmosphere that has nothing to do with the natural decay process.
 As a result, the 14C content after 1950 is severely disturbed, and the year 1950 has been defined as the reference.
 In the radio-carbon dating world, ‘before present’ therefore means before 1950.

 Instead, based on the tree ring analysis, reality looks very different.
-In the graph below, the smooth blue curve is the hypothetical relation between 14C fraction and age, while the more complicated red curve more closely represents reality reconstructed from the above-mentioned tree ring analysis (2).
+In Figure 1a below, the smooth blue curve is the hypothetical relation between 14C fraction and age, while the more complicated red curve more closely represents reality reconstructed from the above-mentioned tree ring analysis (2).
+This second graph represents the so-called calibrated date.
 Both are shown for the time frame of interest for the Voynich MS, but can be used also for times much further in the past.

 The discussion to decide which folio or folios to test started in 2008.
 There were large uncertainties related to the origin of the Voynich MS, with theories ranging between the 13th Century (Roger Bacon autograph), 15th Century (based on the style of the MS), around 1600 (Dee/Kelley fake MS) up to 1912 (fake by W. Voynich).
 Since it is possible that the Voynich MS was written over a longer time period, or perhaps using parchment from several different origins, it was considered important to take several samples.
 However, radio-carbon dating is a very expensive procedure, and the MS should not be damaged too much, so it was agreed between the group funding the research and the Beinecke library to use a maximum of four samples.
 These samples were selected to allow the largest possible variety and therefore possibly time range.
 More specifically, the following reasoning was applied: